Ireland’s grandest castle hotel, with a history going back to the early 13th century, Ashford Castle is set in 350 acres of beautiful parkland.

 On Ashford’s manicured lawns, a stone’s throw from the Corrib and within sight of the castle, Cullen’s at The Cottage is named after the late Peter Cullen, a much-loved former Maitre D’, and offers a completely different experience: mid-priced dining, open to the public, with none of the pomp and ceremony associated with the grandeur of meals served in the castle itself.

-The kitchen is operated under Stefan Matz’s direction, but functions independently from the main castle kitchen.
+The kitchen is operated under the Executive Chef’s direction, but functions independently from the main castle kitchen.
 Internally the cottage has been transformed, and has an elegant New England feel with white and soft pastel tones; banquette seating creates natural divisions and a ceiling boat feature makes a great talking point.

 The menu has recently been revamped and it's now a story of two halves - there is interesting Irish food, of course, but also now a selection of Mrs Tollman's own recipes, which offer a unique taste of a lifetime's love of food.